The first 2 children are rescued from a cable car dangling hundreds of feet in the air in Pakistan

-PESHAWAR, Pakistan — (AP) — An official says military commandos have rescued two children stuck in a cable car dangling hundreds of meters (feet) above the ground in a remote part of Pakistan.
+PESHAWAR, Pakistan — (AP) — Military commandos in helicopters rescued two children from a cable car dangling hundreds of meters (feet) above a canyon in a remote part of Pakistan on Tuesday, an emergency service official said.
+They were were working to save four more children and two adults.

-Military commandos launched a helicopter operation to free the trapped occupants — six children and two adults — on Tuesday, said Bilal Faizi, spokesman for the emergency services.

-He said the first two children have been rescued and the operation is still underway.

 Relatives of those trapped prayed while anxiously watching the operation unfold.
 The rescue has also transfixed Pakistanis across the country who crowded around televisions in offices, shops, restaurants and hospitals.